Skip to content

 Saving the Chirp

 Our form has been configured to invoke the store action when the Chirp button is clicked.
-Let's add a store action to our chirp.create component to validate the data and create a new Chirp.
+Let's add a store action to our chirps.create component to validate the data and create a new Chirp.

 resources/views/livewire/chirps/create.blade.php